 Control the whole stack

-Carnegie fought to buy up key suppliers and was aggressive in finding out ways to minimizing railroad transportation costs.
+Carnegie fought to buy up key suppliers and was aggressive in finding ways to minimize railroad transportation costs.

 Through his dealings over the decades, Andy became, basically, a part of a powerful oligarchy.